nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-14-bounty_hunter.md

 ---

 Bingo!
-Seems that if we run the exploit above with `sudo`, we can spawn a privileged shell.
+Seems that if we run the exploit above with `sudo`, we can spawn a privileged shell by executing `/bin/sh` during the checkpoint.

-To test this command, we try running it normally.
-We can see a new shell is indeed spawned, and we are logged in as lin:
+To test this exploit, let's try running it normally.
+We can see a new shell is indeed spawned and we are logged in as lin:

 ![screenshot14](../assets/images/bounty_hunter/screenshot14.png)